sfigg/commercialization-public/docset/customize/mdm/enterprisedesktopappmanagement-csp.md

 Added in the March service release of Windows 10, version 1607.

 <a href="" id="msi-upgradecode"></a>**MSI/UpgradeCode/_Guid_**
 Added in the March service release of Windows 10, version 1607.
-This is a GUID used for detecting the product MSI when a user is updating an existing MSI app.
-If they are the same, then the update is allowed.
+A gateway(or device management server) uses this method to detect matching upgrade MSI product when a Admin wants to update an existing MSI app.
+If the same upgrade product is installed, then the update is allowed.

 Value type is string.
 Supported operation is Get.